17 Best Oscilloscopes for Hobbyists: Bonus Included! [2021 Update]

 With increases in technology over the last five years, the circuitry is becoming more and more of a popular hobby for people around the world.
 Based on simple economics, we know the increase in demand will also cause an increase in supply.
 With so many options, what is the best oscilloscope for hobbyists?

 It’s always important to consider the following factors when choosing an oscilloscope:

 First, what is the maximum frequency range that the oscilloscope can accurately measure?
 Always remember the rule of five.
 Your scope should have “five times the bandwidth of your highest-frequency signal.”

 - Rise time

-- How fast is the rise time?
+Then, how fast is the rise time?
 This is important in determining the accuracy of the details of your signals.
-Faster rise time = more accurate measurements and less errors.
+Faster rise time = more accurate measurements and fewer errors.

 - Matching Probes